-- Whenever feasible, move maintenance and repair activities indoors. - Store idle equipment containing fluids under cover. - Avoid hosing down work areas, but if work areas are washed, collect the water and direct to septic system. - Designate a special area, with no connections to the storm drain, to drain motor fluids. - Collect leaking or dripping fluids in drip pans or containers, and drain all fluids immediately. - Promptly transfer used fluids to proper waste or recydling drums. - Keep equipment clean, don't allow excess grease and oil buildup. - If temporary work is being done outside, use a tarp, ground cloth, or drip pans to capture all spills and drips and dispose of properly. - Regulary inspect vehicles and equipment for leaks and repair immediately.
+- Whenever feasible, move maintenance and repair activities indoors. - Store idle equipment containing fluids under cover. - Avoid hosing down work areas, but if work areas are washed, collect the water and direct to floor drains tied to the oil/water separator and holding tank. - Designate a special area, with no connections to the storm drain, to drain motor fluids. - Collect leaking or dripping fluids in drip pans or containers, and drain all fluids immediately. - Promptly transfer used fluids to proper waste or recycling drums. - Keep equipment clean, don't allow excess grease and oil buildup. - If temporary work is being done outside, use a tarp, ground cloth, or drip pans to capture all spills and drips and dispose of properly. - Regulary inspect vehicles and equipment for leaks and repair immediately.

-- Post signs to indicate storm drains and sinks are not to receive hazardous wastes. - Plans are in place to decommission the Waste Water Treatment Plant adjacent to the Village DPW.
-Once the plant is decommissioned, the Town plans to explore using the facility as an indoor wash bay for vehicles and equipment.
+- Post signs to indicate storm drains and sinks are not to receive hazardous wastes. - Plans are in place to decommission the Waste Water Treatment Plan adjacent to the Village DPW.
+Once the plant is decommissioned, the Town plans to explore using the facility as an indoor wash bay for vehicles and equipment. - Connect storm and sanitary to the proposed sanitary sewer system.